-Head to your garden centre now and you’ll find shelves jam packed with lots of tempting annual plants that can be planted into baskets to make an attractive feature, which will provide colour and interest all summer long.
+Head to your garden centre and you’ll find shelves jam packed with lots of tempting annual bedding plants that can be planted into baskets to make an attractive feature, which will provide colour and interest all summer long.

 Avoid putting too many different plants with lots of contrasting colours together or your basket will end up looking like an over elaborate wedding cake.
 Instead keep your choice of plants simple, using colours that work together well, such as soft yellows, pinks and white, or for something with a bit more zing, try different tones of red.

 When creating a hanging basket you will need several different types of plant.
 To give height in the centre of the basket choose pelargoniums, marguerites or fuchsia.
 Lobelia, pansies and cineraria are great for filling in gaps, while dichondra, petunia and trailing begonias can be planted at the edges to cascade over the sides of the basket.

 Order autumn bedding plants from Saga Garden Centre.
 Choose between winter pansies, wallflowers or a mixture. £8.99 for 55 plants or £12.99 for 165, with free P&P on all orders.
 Buy now.

 Here are a selection of some of the best and most commonly available plants that are suitable for hanging baskets.
 Many of these plants are also available in trailing varieties that cascade over the side of the container.

 What kind of hanging baskets should you choose?
 Well, it comes down to taste, but 35cm (14in) wire baskets are great as you can plant up the sides, while natural rattan and Victorian style cast-iron baskets look more classy – these are fairly heavy, so make sure you screw the bracket to hold it securely to the wall.

 Plastic hanging baskets are also becoming increasingly popular as they are affordable and hard wearing.